bdnorris/DES-340/lectures/lecture07-units.md

 <!-- > Some students ask, what’s the difference between using “0” and “0px”
 or “0em”.
 The answer is nothing — no pun intended — zero is zero no matter what unit you use! -->

+## Again, code is a design tool

+Currently, you don't get relative units like "em" and "vw" in Photoshop or Illustrator.
+That may be coming, but I want to point out that if you think about your projects and designs systemically, these units can be really powerful.
+You can shrink or enlarge all of your sizes and paddings based on screen size with a few lines of code.
+You can use math and automate your text hierarchies.
+All of this comes later once you are more familiar with these tools.
+As an example to get you thinking this way, what would happen if you set your `<h1>` styles to `font-size: 5vw;`?
+You can't do that in Photoshop.